 Our consideration of internal control over compliance was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses.
-However, we identified certain deficiencies in internal control over compliance, as described in the accompanying schedule of findings and questioned costs as items 2013-002[13-02] and 2014-001, that we consider to be significant deficiencies.
+However, we identified a certain deficiency in internal control over compliance, as described in the accompanying schedule of findings and questioned costs as item 2013-002[13-02] that we consider to be a significant deficiency.